*As Citrate - 12.5mg - 126% of Daily NRV* in Feel Multivitamin™

-- Evaluation of oral zinc sulfate effect on obsessive-compulsive disorder: a randomized placebo-controlled clinical trial.
+- Evaluation of oral zinc sulfate effect on obsessive-compulsive disorder: a randomised placebo-controlled clinical trial.

-- Zinc monotherapy increases serum brain-derived neurotrophic factor (BDNF) levels and decreases depressive symptoms in overweight or obese subjects: a double-blind, randomized, placebo-controlled trial.
+- Zinc monotherapy increases serum brain-derived neurotrophic factor (BDNF) levels and decreases depressive symptoms in overweight or obese subjects: a double-blind, randomised, placebo-controlled trial.

 - Antiatherogenic properties of zinc: implications in endothelial cell metabolism.